SharadNarang/Multi-Agent-Orchestror/SERVICE_FLOW.md

 ## 🏗️ System Overview

-The Multi-Agent Orchestrator consists of four main services that work together to process tasks through multiple AI agents.
+The Multi-Agent Orchestrator consists of multiple services that work together to process tasks through heterogeneous AI agents with different frameworks and protocols.

 ```
 ┌─────────────────────────────────────────────────────────────────┐